shrikanth95/Air-Quality-Modeling/AQM_Functions_Summary.md

 -   Two data sets
     -   CO data from August used only to work with weekly seasonality.
     -   CO, Wind Speed and Wind Direction data from early September
--   **Assumption**: The programs are written for a minimum seasonality of 24 hours.
+-   Assumpition: The programs are written for a minimum seasonality of 24 hours.

 Varaibles required for running this tutorial
 --------------------------------------------